Phase-space analysis of dark energy models in non-minimally coupled theories of gravity: Outlooks and perspectives

 In the non-minimal usual general relativity framework, the phantom field power-law potentials are excluded from the analysis for both types of scalar fields, as they are ruled out by our computation.

 Further, we analyzed teleparallel and symmetric-teleparallel dark energy within coincident gauge at the same time, by virtue of the mathematical degeneracy between the two frameworks.

 Here, we derived again that the standard and alternative scalar field descriptions give the same results, leading to attractor points where dark energy dominates the universe with $w_{\phi}=-1$.
-Notably, in the case of teleparallel and symmetric-teleparallel dark energy, only for the inverse square power potential we did not find the correct conditions to determine the behaviour of critical point.
+Notably, in the case of teleparallel and symmetric-teleparallel dark energy, only for the ISP potential we did not find the correct conditions to determine the behavior of the critical point.

-Thus, we can conclude that the quintessence and quasiquintessence models stand out as the most promising dark energy candidates, as they exhibit attractor points across all gravity scenarios considered.
+Thus, we conclude that the quintessence and quasiquintessence models emerge as the most promising dark energy candidates, as they exhibit attractor points across all the gravity scenarios considered.
+Additionally, our analysis of the growth of matter perturbations at early times reveals that, among all the gravity frameworks studied, only the quasiphantom field minimally coupled to gravity with fifth power and quadratic potentials remains within $\pm 10\%$ deviations from $\Lambda$CDM.

 In conclusion, we observe that: \begin{itemize} \item[-] Quasiquintessence provides two interesting critical points in minimally coupled cosmology.
-One showing a unified dark energy-dark matter scenario, whereas the other leading to the standard framework, where dark energy dominates the universe under the form of a cosmological constant. \item[-] The stability analysis in non-minimally coupled dark energy framework confirms that phantom fields are disfavored compared to quintessence, and this is confirmed for quasiphantom field too. \item[-] For teleparallel and symmetric-teleparallel dark energy models, phantom fields are not fully-excluded, suggesting either the need for further investigation into the validity of Yukawa-like coupling in these gravity scenarios or possible differences among the background gravity theories. \end{itemize}
+One showing a unified dark energy-dark matter scenario, whereas the other leading to the standard framework, where dark energy dominates the universe under the form of a cosmological constant. \item[-] The stability analysis in non-minimally coupled dark energy framework confirms that phantom fields are disfavored compared to quintessence, and this is confirmed for quasiphantom field too. \item[-] For teleparallel and symmetric-teleparallel dark energy models, phantom fields are not fully-excluded, suggesting either the need for further investigation into the validity of Yukawa-like coupling in these gravity scenarios or possible differences among the background gravity theories. \item[-] Regarding matter perturbations, all the models analyzed in non-minimally coupled scenarios show disagreement with the $\Lambda$CDM model.
+In contrast, in the minimally coupled framework, only the quasiphantom field represented by the fifth power and quadratic potentials aligns with the concordance paradigm. \end{itemize}

 Looking ahead, we will single out the best potentials exploring their consequences in various non-minimal coupling settings, utilizing the new releases from the DESI collaboration and investigating the growth of matter perturbations.
 Moreover, it would be interesting to study the same in the context where spatial curvature is not set to zero, to check if its influence is relevant.
 Last but not least, our approach would be useful to clarify whether these potentials can be even generalized for early dark energy contexts, in view of a possible resolution of the cosmological tensions \cite{Poulin:2018cxd, Giare:2024akf}.